 English Language Proficiency

-In order to take full advantage of the education that Princeton University affords them, graduate students must demonstrate a level of oral proficiency in the English language sufficient to participate successfully in all the various activities that comprise a graduate education, including classwork, research and research presentations, group meetings and project teams, and teaching undergraduates.
-The English Language Program (ELP) has been created to determine students’ English language needs and to provide instruction and support to non-native speakers of English.
+In order to take full advantage of the education that Princeton University affords them, graduate students must demonstrate a level of oral proficiency in the English language sufficient to participate successfully in all the various activities that comprise a graduate education, including classwork, research, research presentations, group meetings, project teamwork, and the teaching of undergraduates.
+The English Language Program (ELP) was created to determine students’ English language needs and to provide instruction and support to non-native speakers of English.

-· Students who test at the low-intermediate level are required to participate in 5 hours of coursework, plus one tutorial hour during their first two semesters at Princeton, and will only be eligible to take the POPT after successful completion of two semesters in ELP classes.
+- Students who test in the low-intermediate level are required to participate in 5 hours of coursework, plus one tutorial hour during their first two semesters at Princeton, and will only be eligible to take the POPT after successful completion of two semesters in ELP classes.

-· Students who do not pass the POPT are required to continue in the ELP until they pass.
-A six-week summer intensive English program is required for those who have not passed the POPT by the end of their first year of graduate study.
+- Students who do not pass the POPT test are required to continue in the ELP until they pass.
+A six-week summer intensive summer English program is required for those who have not passed the POPT by the end of their first year of graduate study.